JuliaOpt/juliaopt.github.io/meetings/bordeaux2018/index.md

 If you have not yet confirmed your attendance at the dinner, please do so via the following link: https://goo.gl/forms/1b0BJuY5nMGcVIPx1

+Space at the restaurant is limited, so you must sign-up to the dinner in order to attend.

 ### Friday 29 June

 <tt>10:00 - 10:25</tt> [Juniper](https://github.com/lanl-ansi/Juniper.jl): An Open-Source Nonlinear Branch-and-Bound Solver in Julia **Ole Kröger (Uni Heidelberg)**